tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 Filename: `rule999.env`

-For reference, the available rule processor numbers are listed in the `Full-Stack-Docker-Tazama/.env` file shown above.

 Setting up individual `rule.env` files is rather tedious and instead you can copy the `rulexxx.env` files from the following location into the `Full-Stack-Docker-Tazama/env` to save some time:

 <https://github.com/frmscoe/docs/blob/main/files/full-stack-docker-tazama/rulexxx.zip>